Scalability In Computing 101 – A Deep Dive in Simple Words

 Having multiple server nodes on the backend also helps with the website staying alive online all the time even if a few server nodes crash & go down.
-This is known as high availability & it demands a separate write-up on it.
+This is known as high availability, to read more on it here you go.

 2.3 Pros & Cons of Vertical & Horizontal Scaling

 This is the part where I talk about the plus & minuses of both the approaches.

 Vertical scaling for obvious reasons is simpler since we do not have to touch the code or make any complex distributed system configurations.
 The administrative, monitoring, management efforts are quite less as opposed to when managing a distributed environment.